o1-labs/proof-systems/book/src/specs/kimchi.md

 |   0   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |   /   |

-**Wiring (or Permutation)**.
+**Wiring (or Permutation, or sigmas)**.
 For gates to take the outputs of other gates as inputs, we use a wiring table to wire registers together.
 It is defined at every row, but only for the first $7$ registers.
 Each cell specifies a `(row, column)` tuple that it should be wired to.
 Cells that are not connected to another cell are wired to themselves.
-Note that if three or more registered are wired together, they must form a cycle.
+Note that if three or more registers are wired together, they must form a cycle.
 For example, if register `(0, 4)` is wired to both registers `(80, 6)` and `(90, 0)` then you would have the following table:

 |  row  |    0    |   1   |   2   |   3   |    4     |   5   |    6     |